San Antonio Rideshare Accident Lawyer

 Injured in an Uber or Lyft Accident?
 Let Kemmy Law Firm, P.C.
 Help You Seek Justice.

 Rideshare services like Uber and Lyft have transformed how people get around San Antonio.
 While convenient, these services are not without risk.
 With more Uber and Lyft drivers on the road, the likelihood of being involved in a rideshare-related accident—whether as a passenger, pedestrian, or another driver—has increased.
-If you or a loved one has been injured in a rideshare accident, you need an experienced rideshare accident lawyer San Antonio to protect your rights and fight for full compensation.
+If you or a loved one has been injured in a rideshare accident, you need an experienced rideshare accident lawyer to protect your rights and fight for full compensation.

 At Kemmy Law Firm, P.C., we know how complicated rideshare accident claims can be.
 From determining liability to dealing with multiple insurance companies, these cases require specific legal knowledge.
 Our team is here to guide you through the process and aggressively pursue the justice and compensation you deserve.
+Since 1986, we have secured more than $200 million in settlements and awards for our clients.

 Rideshare Driving Laws in Texas